hadley/adv-r/OO-essentials.md

 ### Defining classes and creating objects

-S3 is a very simple and adhoc system: there is no formal definition of a class and to make an object an instance of a class, you just take an existing base object and set the class attribute.
-You can do that `attr()`, `class()`, or during creation with `structure()`:
+S3 is a very simple and adhoc system: there is no formal definition of a class.
+To make an object an instance of a class, you just take an existing base object and set the class attribute.
+You can do that with `attr()`, `class()`, or during creation of the object with `structure()`:

 ```R
 foo <- list()